Faculty Profile for Dr. Jacob Doss

 Biography and Education

-Jacob Doss is a Lecturer in Religious Studies in the Department of Philosophy at Texas State University.
-His training is as a historian of religion of medieval Europe.
+Jacob Doss is an Assistant Professor of Instruction in Religious Studies in the Department of Philosophy at Texas State University.
+He is trained as a historian of the religions of medieval Europe.
 His research explores the intersection of gender, education, and conceptions of childhood in twelfth-century Cistercian monasticism and addresses how medieval Christian notions of masculinity shaped religious education by constructing, co-opting, and normalizing violent, martial masculinities.

 Dr. Doss’ current book project, Making Monastic Men: Imagined “Childhood,” Education, and Gender in Cistercian Formation, (1100-1250) examines the importance of the metaphor of “childhood” for conceptualizing mature monastic gender identities.
 His research utilizes an often-overlooked foundational textual genre for medieval pedagogy: ascetic florilegia.
 These collections of pithy sayings from scripture and para-scriptural sources not only mediated Christian knowledge for monks but also provided them the language for their gendered understandings of vice and virtue.